New year, new horizons: harnessing enthusiasm, managing expectations

-As 2018 gets up and running many people will have made resolutions and will be working on making this their ‘best year yet’ – this often means that attention is turned to career and personal development.
+As 2019 draws to a close, many people will have made resolutions for next year and will be working on making it their ‘best year yet’.
+This often means that attention is turned to career and personal development.

 As learning and development professionals we regularly receive requests to attend workshops, professional courses and other learning programmes, some of which will be business-focused, whilst others will be more about the individual and less about their contribution to the organisation.